TI-Toolkit/tivars_lib_py/README.md

 Functions to decode and encode strings into tokens can be found in `tivars.tokenizer`.
 These functions utilize the [TI-Toolkit token sheets](https://github.com/TI-Toolkit/tokens), which are kept as a submodule in `tivars.tokens`.
 Support currently exists for all models in the 82/83/84 series; PR's concerning the sheets themselves should be directed upstream.

-> [!IMPORTANT]
-> In contrast to some other tokenizers like SourceCoder, tokenization does _not_ depend on whether the content appears inside a BASIC string literal.
-Text is always assigned to the _longest_ permissible token.

 ## Documentation

 Library documentation can be found on [GitHub Pages](https://ti-toolkit.github.io/tivars_lib_py/).